ekara-platform/cli/README.md

 Example :

 `$ lagoon update http://patth.to.my.project/my_descriptor.yml --cert ./cert_location --host tcp://192.168.99.100:2376 --api 1.30`

+## Command "check"
+This command allows to check the validity of an environment descriptor.

+Command type: **Docker**

+Argument(s):

+* descriptor : The location of the descriptor of the environment to validate.
+This location can be an ULR or a path to the file system.

+Flags:

+* `--output`
+* `--file`

+Example :

+`$ lagoon check http://patth.to.my.project/my_descriptor.yml --output --file my_descriptor.yml`

 ## Command "login"
 This command performs a login into an environment manager API.